open-telemetry/opentelemetry.io/content/en/docs/collector/configuration.md

 }
 ```

-Now, run the following commands:
+2. Run the following commands:

 ```bash
 cfssl genkey -initca csr.json | cfssljson -bare ca cfssl gencert -ca ca.pem -ca-key ca-key.pem csr.json | cfssljson -bare cert
 ```

+This creates two certificates:

-This will create two certificates; first, an "OpenTelemetry Example" Certificate
-Authority (CA) in `ca.pem` and the associated key in `ca-key.pem`, and second a
+- An "OpenTelemetry Example" Certificate Authority (CA) in `ca.pem`, with the
+  associated key in `ca-key.pem`
-client certificate in `cert.pem` (signed by the OpenTelemetry Example CA) and
+- A client certificate in `cert.pem`, signed by the OpenTelemetry Example CA,
-the associated key in `cert-key.pem`.
+  with the associated key in `cert-key.pem`.

 [dcc]: /docs/concepts/components/#collector